To tag a photo or video with a hashtag:

 If your posts are set to private, your photos will be visible to people logged into Instagram who you've approved to follow you.

 Learn more about adjusting your privacy settings.
 The privacy settings you set on mobile are the same as your privacy settings on the web.

-- Go to your profile by tapping
+- Go to instagram.com on your computer.

 Things to keep in mind about private posts:

 - Private posts you share to social networks may be visible to the public depending on your privacy settings for those networks.
 For example, a post you share to Twitter that was set to private on Instagram may be visible to the people who can see your Twitter posts.

 - Once you make your posts private, people will have to send you a follow request to see your posts, your followers list or your following list.

 - Follow requests appear in Activity, where you can approve or ignore them.